mrnust/MAS_with_LLMs/README.md

 ---

-# Project 2: Content Generation and Simplification Tool
+# Project 2: LLM-Powered Multi-Agent Content Generation

 ## Overview
 This project is a **Content Generation Tool** that utilizes a multi-agent system powered by the Llama 3 language model (LLM).
 The tool automates the process of researching, generating, and simplifying content based on a user-provided topic.
 It features agents specialized in different aspects of content creation, working together to produce high-quality, accessible content.